Aussie comedian Isaac Butterfield is in hot water following a ‘joke’ he told about the Christchurch massacre.

 Additionally, Facebook removed a clip in which Butterfield mocked New Zealanders for their accents and sporting abilities because it deemed it as hate speech.

-Despite the controversies, Butterfield continues to attract a huge following.
+Despite the controversies and accusations of racism, Butterfield continues to attract a huge following.

 He has more than one million subscribers on YouTube and over 300,000 followers on Instagram.